picosh/docs/posts/pastes.md

 # How do I set expiration date?

-Yes.
 The default expiration date for a paste is 90 days.
 We do allow the user to set the paste to never expire.
 We also allow custom duration or timestamp.

 ```bash
 echo "foobar" | ssh pastes.sh FILENAME expires=false